jamessealesmith/website/content/project/spectral_autoencoder.md

 title = "Spectral Methods for Deep Convolutional AutoEncoders"

 # Project summary to display on homepage.
-summary = "spectral pooling and upsampling techniques for deep convolutional autoencoders"
+summary = "Spectral pooling and upsampling techniques for deep convolutional autoencoders"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "DAE.pdf"